SalvaSamimi/SQL-Project/QA.md

 1- Uppercase keywords

-2- Aliases used for query clearity
+2- Aliases used for query clarity

 3- Use of indentation

 4- White spaces

-5- Add useful comments if necessary
+5- Add useful comments

 6- Writing small queries and combining them to generate final query